We all want to preach better sermons but there’s just one problem…

 4. Let Yourself Go!

-You’ve studied and researched, your sermon is prepared, you know your main point, you’ve soaked it in prayer before the Father and the message is overflowing from your heart – now just let yourself go.
+You’ve studied and researched, you’re prepared and practiced.
+You’ve soaked it in prayer before the Father and the message is overflowing from your heart – now it’s time to just let yourself go.

 If you’re not confident and relaxed when you preach, your congregation will feel uncomfortable – nervousness is contagious, but confidence is too.